Ikramchouichi/phase-1-project/README.md

 ## READ ME for our first project.

 ### Overview

-This HTML file is designed to present "Most Famous Places", which provides a web interface for users to explore recommended places.
+This HTML file is designed to present "Popular African Cities to Visit", which provides a web interface for users to explore recommended places, rate their favorite pic, and leave a comment/review.
 It uses external CSS and JavaScript files for styling and functionality.

 ### File Structure

 - index.html: The main HTML file.
 - style.css: CSS file for formatting HTML content.
 - index.js: JavaScript file for dynamic interactions.

 ### Basic Features

-**Home:** Includes upper tank and main body.
-**Main section:** includes heading titled "Most Famous Placesquot; and the subtitle "Recommended andquot;.
-**Social Media Links:** Footer section with social media icons and links (Twitter, Facebook, Instagram, GitHub, 500px, phone, email)
+City Showcase: Dive into a visual journey through five popular African cities, each with a stunning picture capturing the essence of the locale.
+Like or Dislike: Express your preferences by liking or disliking the pictures.
+Your feedback helps create a dynamic and user-driven experience.
+Comments Section: Engage with the community!
+Share your thoughts, experiences, or travel tips in the comments section for each city.

-### Usage
+### How to Use

-**To view the page:** To view the page, open index.html in a web browser.
-**Add content:** Fill .landing-page-cards-container with content cards to show famous places.
-**Style Customization:** Change the appearance of the page by editing the style.css file.
-**Dynamic Features:** Enable JavaScript in index.js for interactive components.
-Dependencies
+Homepage: Start on the homepage, where you'll find images featuring the cities.
+Mouseover on a city to begin your visual adventure.
+Like or Dislike: As you browse through the pictures, use the like or dislike buttons to provide feedback on the content.
+Comments: Scroll down to the comments section to read and contribute to the community discussions.

 *A modern web browser that supports HTML5, CSS3 and JavaScript.*
 *Social Media Integration*

-Social media links are currently placeholders.
-Replace href="#" with actual URLs to link to specific social media profiles.

 ### Contributors
-To contribute, merge the archive, make changes and submit a pull request.
+Isaac Cotton
+Ikram Chouichi
+TaKeya McFadden